Appointments Process

 7. The Committee must also be informed by the candidate if the candidate is the subject of any current court order.

-Generally, the Committee does not consider a candidate who has been convicted of a criminal offence for which the candidate has not received a record suspension.
+The Committee conducts criminal record and judicial matters checks for all candidates invited for an interview.
+Generally, the Committee does not recommend a candidate who has been convicted of a criminal offence for which the candidate has not received a record suspension.

 6.0 Conflict of Interest Guidelines